mirefek/lean-tactic-programming-guide/README.md

 Alternatively, you can also copy it to [Lean 4 Web](https://live.lean-lang.org/) but you will miss the Ctrl-click feature.

-We tried to explain all the basic concepts but keep it beginner friendly/ Enjoy learning Lean metaprogramming.
+We tried to explain all the basic concepts but keep it beginner friendly.
+Enjoy learning Lean metaprogramming.
 If you are getting confused somewhere, it is probably not your fault.
 Let us know what needs more clarification. (we will put a link to a Zulip thread here)